Dražeta: Surname history

-Surname Dražeta was recorded in Mošorin in 1783 and in Stari Banovci in 1805.
+The surname Dražeta was recorded in Mošorin in 1783 and in Stari Banovci in 1805.
 Dražeta families living in these two villages considered each other a cousins and in the past they often visited each other during family celebrations.

-According to the "Hronika Starih Banovaca" (Sremska Mitrovica, 1989), Dražeta family came to Stari Banovci from Croatia.
+According to the "Hronika Starih Banovaca", the Dražeta family came to Stari Banovci from Croatia.
 In Mošorin, in the year 1783, documents recorded Marko Dražeta, who was a son of Grigorije "šijak".
 In that time, "šijak" was a designation for immigrants from Croatia.
 Since surname Dražeta could be found in the village Ivoševci in Croatia (north Dalmatia), it is assumed that Dražeta family moved from this village to Mošorin and Stari Banovci.

 Confirmation for this origin is the same patron saint of the family (Saint Stephen) that is celebrated by Dražeta families in all three villages.
-There is also an interesting quotation from Dušan J. Popović in his book Srbi u Vojvodini (volume 2, Novi Sad, 1990) that in the villages of Mošorin and Vilovo lived especially many "šijaks" originating from Dalmatia and Croatia.
+There is also an interesting quotation from Dušan J. Popović in his book Srbi u Vojvodini, that in the villages of Mošorin and Vilovo lived especially many "šijaks" originating from Dalmatia and Croatia.

 In search for origin of Dražeta family in the village of Ivoševci, it is important to mention cousin relations between this family and family Vujasinović, i.e. Dražeta and Vujasinović families that live in Ivoševci consider each other a cousins and there are two different stories about relations between these two families: according to one story, Vujasinović was a former surname of the Dražeta family, while Dražeta was a nickname of this family that later became distinct surname.
 Confirmation for this could be the fact that both families, Dražeta and Vujasinović, celebrating the same patron saint of the family (Saint Stephen) because there was old practice among Serbs that families could change a surname, but not patron saint.

 According to another story, Vujasinović was not a former surname of the Dražeta family, but both families, Dražeta and Vujasinović, came to Ivoševci from village Lužci near Sanski Most in western Bosnia, and cousin relations between these two families derived from the fact that wife of the ancestor of Vujasinović family was from the Dražeta family.
 According to stories that were not confirmed, there was surname Dražeta in western Bosnia near Prijedor, and this Dražeta family was of Muslim faith, which could confirm the story that Dražeta family from Ivoševci originating from this area.
 In the book "Prezimena Srba u Bosni" (Đorđe Janjatović, Sombor, 1993) we found data that near Prijedor and Sanski Most there are families with surnames Vujasinović and Vujasin, and both families celebrating Saint Stephen as patron saint of the family.
-This confirm that Vujasinović family from Ivoševci originating from this area.
+This confirms that Vujasinović family from Ivoševci originating from this area.